geersjake/CIS350_FTPserver/README.md

 To run linting (static analysis + code standard checking), run `pylint ft\_conn file\_info GUI encryption`
 You can also lint our tests by running `pylint tests`

-To run our test cases with coverage measurement, run `pytest tests`
+To run our test cases without coverage measurement, run `pytest`
-To run our test cases _with_ coverage measurement, run `pytest --cov=. tests`
+To run our test cases _with_ coverage measurement, run `pytest --cov=.`

 ## Documentation
 To generate html documentation pages, run `make html` from within the `doc` subdirectory.
 After it terminates, the root documentation will be at `doc/build/html/index.html`